 14.5" x 9.5" x 8.3"

 Traditional drip coffee makers are popular for a reason.
 They're easy to use, and many can be programmed to have a hot pot of coffee ready the moment you need it.
 While a simple interface may be desirable for ease of use in the morning, some also prefer a machine with a programmable feature and a higher-end flavor.
 The Ninja 12-Cup Programmable gives you the best of both worlds.
-Its simple interface and just enough options make for a pleasant experience and a tasty cup of coffee for a reasonable price.
-It brews at optimal temperatures for the ideal flavor extraction and is one of the easiest brewers to use.
+Members of our taste test panel loved the coffee for its “balanced” flavor profile that tasted “delightful, with smooth but bold flavors perfectly blended together,” said one of our taste testers.
+We also feel that the Ninja's simple interface and even extraction make for a pleasant experience and a tasty cup of coffee for a reasonable price.
+It brews at optimal temperatures of up to 202.5 degrees Fahrenheit in our testing for the ideal flavor extraction and is one of the easiest brewers to use.

 For those 5 am wake-up calls, this is especially important.
 When you still aren't awake enough to go through a meticulous 12-step brewing process to get your perfect morning cup, the Ninja 12-Cup has you covered with its user-friendly interface.
 What you see is what you get, and there is no guesswork involved.
 Starting a brew process is as simple as adding filter, grounds, and water, choosing your brew type, and pressing brew.
 If navigating buttons first thing in the morning is still too much, you can prep your basket and grounds the night before and schedule brewing to start before you even wake up.
 It even has an audible beep to let you know when the coffee is ready.